Angelic47/PKG2-Patches/docs/loader.md

     return true;
 }
 ```

+### Atmosphere 0.13.0

+In assembly we are changing the instruction `ldrb w0,[x0, #0x439]` to `mov w0,#0x1`, which requires patching 4 bytes: 0x00E45039 to 0x20008052.
+The location of the four bytes will vary between versions of Atmosphère.

+### Atmosphere < 0.13.0

 In assembly we are changing the instruction `ldrb w0,[x0, #0x178]` to `mov w0,#0x1`, which requires patching 4 bytes: 0x00E44539 to 0x20008052.
 The location of the four bytes varies between versions of Atmosphère.